codeigniter4/CodeIgniter4/user_guide_src/source/helpers/text_helper.rst

 	example. a value of 1 will place the ellipsis at the right of the string, .5 in the middle, and 0 at the left.

-	An optional forth parameter is the kind of ellipsis.
+	An optional fourth parameter is the kind of ellipsis.
 By default, &hellip; will be inserted.

 	Example::